markosbahgat/Email-Sender/README.md

 ### Email-Sender

-"sending email" script is a simple script that use gmail account to send emails to other persons and it takes the following arguments as an input:
+"sending email" is a simple script that use gmail account to send emails to other persons and it takes the following arguments as an input:

 * sender credentials like email address and password to use your account.